GeoRA: Geometry-Aware Low-Rank Adaptation for RLVR¶

 Overall Architecture¶

-GeoRA operates in two stages: (1) Offline preprocessing — constructing the geometry-constrained matrix \(W_{Geo}\), performing SVD to extract the top-\(r\) components for initializing the adapters \(A_{Geo}, B_{Geo}\), and computing the frozen residual matrix \(W_{res}\); (2) Online training — the forward pass computes \(h = W_{res} x + \frac{\alpha}{r} B_{Geo} A_{Geo} x\), where \(W_{res}\) is frozen and only \(A_{Geo}, B_{Geo}\) are trained.
-The initialization guarantees functional equivalence: \(W_{res} + \frac{\alpha}{r} B_{Geo} A_{Geo} = W\).
+GeoRA consists of two steps: (1) Offline Preprocessing—Construct the geometric constraint matrix \(W_{Geo}\), perform SVD to extract top-\(r\) components for initializing adapters \(A_{Geo}, B_{Geo}\), and calculate the frozen residual matrix \(W_{res}\).
+(2) Online Training—During forward propagation, \(h = W_{res} x + \frac{\alpha}{r} B_{Geo} A_{Geo} x\), where \(W_{res}\) is frozen and only \(A_{Geo}, B_{Geo}\) are trained.
+The initialization ensures function invariance: \(W_{res} + \frac{\alpha}{r} B_{Geo} A_{Geo} = W\).

 Key Designs¶

-- Mechanism: SVD is applied to \(W_{Geo}\): \(W_{Geo} = U_{Geo} \Sigma_{Geo} V_{Geo}^\top\).
-The top-\(r\) components initialize the adapters: \(A_{Geo} = \Sigma_{Geo[:r,:r]}^{1/2} V_{Geo[:,:r]}^\top\), \(B_{Geo} = U_{Geo[:,:r]} \Sigma_{Geo[:r,:r]}^{1/2}\), such that the initial \(B_{Geo} A_{Geo}\) approximates the rank-\(r\) optimal approximation of \(W_{Geo}\).
-The residual matrix \(W_{res} = W - \frac{\alpha}{r} B_{Geo} A_{Geo}\) is frozen during training.
+After extracting \(W_{Geo}\), SVD is applied to it (rather than the original \(W\)): \(W_{Geo} = U_{Geo} \Sigma_{Geo} V_{Geo}^\top\).
+The top-\(r\) components are used to initialize adapters \(A_{Geo} = \Sigma_{Geo[:r,:r]}^{1/2} V_{Geo[:,:r]}^\top\) and \(B_{Geo} = U_{Geo[:,:r]} \Sigma_{Geo[:r,:r]}^{1/2}\), such that the initial \(B_{Geo} A_{Geo}\) is the optimal rank-\(r\) approximation of \(W_{Geo}\).
+The residual is \(W_{res} = W - \frac{\alpha}{r} B_{Geo} A_{Geo}\).
+The fundamental difference from PiSSA is the target of the principal component analysis: PiSSA targets pre-trained knowledge encoding, while GeoRA targets the actual RLVR update subspace.

 Loss & Training¶